magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 `<SYSTEM__VARIABLE>` is the variable you wish to specify.
 For more information, see [Step 2: Set system variables](#cloud-system-vars-sys).

-<p id="cloud-system-vars-scopes"></p>{% collapsibleh2 Step 1: Find the scope value %}
+<p id="cloud-system-vars-scopes"></p>{% collapsibleh2 Step 1: Find the website or store view scope value %}

-This section discusses how you can find and set system configuration values per _scope_ (store, store view, or website).
+This section discusses how you can find and set system configuration values per _scope_ (store view or website).
 To set default global scope variables, see [Step 2: Set system variables](#cloud-system-vars-sys).

 Scope values come from the `store`, `store_group`, and `store_website` tables.